Nieciovsky/sql-queries-and-analysis/projects/polish-car-market-analysis-8000/README.md

-# 🚗 Used Car Market Analysis in Poland (sample of 200,000 listings) *(in progress)*
+# 🚗 Used Car Market Analysis in Poland (sample of 200,000+ listings) *(in progress)*

 ## 🎯 Project Goal
-Demonstrate the ability to analyze real e-commerce data using SQL in the context of **QA / Data Testing**.
+Demonstrate practical skills in **SQL data analysis** on real e-commerce data.
-Simulating work with classified ads data similar to **OLX, Otomoto, or Allegro**.
+Simulating analysis of car listings similar to platforms like **OLX, Otomoto, or Allegro**.

 ## 📊 Data Source
-Sample of ~200,000 records from the public dataset ["Poland cars for sale" (Kaggle)](https://www.kaggle.com/datasets/bartoszpieniak/poland-cars-for-sale-dataset?resource=download)
+Sample of 200,000+ records from the public dataset ["Poland cars for sale" (Kaggle)](https://www.kaggle.com/datasets/bartoszpieniak/poland-cars-for-sale-dataset?resource=download)

 > ⚠️ Note: Both `Price` and `Currency` columns are stored as **TEXT**, not numeric.
 Be careful when performing calculations or aggregations.